What is Obstructive Sleep Apnea?

 Primary treatment includes a trial of CPAP (continuous positive airway pressure) appliance during sleep and goal-directed weight loss.
 Adjunct sleep apnea related procedures may include an oral dental appliance or nasal surgery to decrease airway pressures and improve CPAP comfort and compliance.

-Some sleep apnea patients cannot tolerate or comply with CPAP and should be evaluated by an ENT surgery specialist.
+Some patients cannot tolerate or comply with CPAP and should be evaluated by a sleep apnea surgery specialist.
 Depending on the severity of sleep disorders, and the associated pathology a number of procedures may open the airway, improve snoring, and diminish apneic events.
 A variety of sleep apnea procedures can be used to tailor a sleeping disorder treatment regimen.

 Why is the treatment of Obstructive Sleep Apnea (OSA) important?